-Sole access to the site is provided from Riverview Road.
+Sole access to the site is provided from Riverview Road and the carriageway has been widened to include a right turn bay that separates right turning movements from through movments.

 The location of the site in relation to the road network and surrounding properties is shown in Figure 1 below.